CleyFaye/react-utils/README.md

 The actual content is stored in the component's state.

 A special case has been made to pass static properties when using `withCtx()`.
-For now it only passes a static property named `navigationOptions` if it exists.
+If a second argument is provided to `withCtx()`, it must be a list of strings representing the static properties from the base component to replicate on the returned proxy.

-Updating the content of a context is done with either the `setContext()` method, or the `update()` method.
+Updating the content of a context is done with either the `setContext()` method.
-Both takes as input the new values, in a similar way to `setState()`.
+It takes as input the new values, in a similar way to `setState()`.
-However, since they change the effective context object in the parent state, they also return the new context object to use if you need to chain multiple calls.
-The `update()` method is promise-based and is discouraged because it can lead to side-effects.

-When defining functions to put in a context (as described above) it is advisable to only perform one update at the end of the function.
+When defining functions to put in a context (as described above) care must be taken to not overwrite the context with outdated value, by providing a function that receive the old value, as you'd do with `setState()`.